abhijit-c/LatinTranslations/Pliny/letters/emperortrajan.md

   meaning to call.
 - *uocabuntur* from above is 3rd plural future passive indicative.

-    For many people of every age, of every rank, and even of whichever sex are called into danger and [many people] shall be called.
+    For many people of every age, of every rank, and even of either sex are called into danger and [many people] shall be called.

 24. *Neque ciuitates tantum, sed uicos etiam atque agros superstitionis istius